marsbard/grua/README.md

 Then, instead of `docker run`, I have `grua stack`, where your containers are stacked into a composition.
-This is the same as `docker run` but because of the dependency ordering feature as well as the ability of waiting for a container to be completely ready before stacking the next one, stacking seemed like a better metaphor to me.
+This is the same as `docker run` but because of the dependency ordering feature as well as the ability of waiting for a container to be completely ready before initiating the next one, stacking seemed like a better metaphor to me.

 <a name="cli-fill">